srivalli07/FRT-project-/README.md

 # ✨ Home loan  ✨

-This is a web based application developed for Fintech related telugu based website in india
+This is a web based application developed for Fintech related based website in india

 ### This web based Loans purpose application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.